edra

 Phonetic Spelling: (ed-raw')

-Short Definition: force
+Definition: a force

 Word Origin